n349ca/Netreo/Python Scripts/README.md

 3. Inside the Command Window go to where you saved the EXE files and run them from there

 ## Netreo API Tools
-These are Python scripts and fully executable programs on windows machines that utilize the Netreo API.
+These are Python scripts written for version 3.x Python.
+Windows executable programs can also be found in this repository.
 You will find a variety of different tools available.
 With the list growing regularly.

 ### POST_Active_Incidents.py
-Python program will access the Netreo API and pull all the active incidents While pulling the incidents both Category and Site (in incident api) are numbers The script will accesses Category and Site API to pull all of those for reference Next the script looks up the references for Category and Site Finally writing to CSV the output
+Python program will access the Netreo API and pull all the active incidents.
+While pulling the incidents both Category and Site (in the incident api) are numbers.
+The script will then access both Category and Site APIs to pull all of those for reference.
+Next the script looks up the references for Category and Site.
+Finally writing everything out to a CSV output file.
 All saved into c:\temp (a windows based directory) with the time of days in the file name

 ### Excel_POST_Active_Incidents.py